-- Declare data types cptr, cdims and ckind. - Create a pointer to the Fortran data type cdata. - Call ccpp_field_get for each variable in metadata table and pulls data from the cdata structure.
+- Declare data types cptr, cdims and ckind. - Create a pointer to the Fortran data type cdata. - Call ccpp_field_get for each variable in the metadata file for the scheme and pull data from the cdata structure.

 The index defined in each call speeds up memory access by avoiding a binary search, since variables are no longer searched by name; the order of the data in cdata are known.